GenesisFR/DS1TroubleshootingGuide/README.md

 If your game looks zoomed in, it's likely caused by your screen scaling settings.

-- Right-click "DungeonSiege.exe" then hit "Properties -\> Compatibility -\> Change high DPI settings -\> Override high DPI scaling behaviour -\> Application".
+1. Right-click "DungeonSiege.exe" then hit "Properties".
+2. Go to "Compatibility -\> Change high DPI settings".
+3. Check "Override high DPI scaling behaviour" and make sure "Application" is selected in the drop-down menu.

 Alternatively, you can set the Windows display scaling setting back to 100%: